uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

 Don’t include a trailing slash in any of these paths.

-The following are a few good defaults for a Jekyll site:
+The following are a few good defaults for a basic site:

 {:.site-terminal}
 ```js